extensionsec/crx-ray-detector/README.md

 Options:
-  --version             show program's version number and exit -h, --help            show this help message and exit -t TYPE, --type=TYPE  extension type to be scanned (only supports Crx and
+  --version             show program's version number and exit -h, --help            show this help message and exit -t TYPE, --type=TYPE  extension type to be scanned (only supports crx and
-                        Xpi)
+                        xpi)
   -f FILE, --file=FILE  extension file to be scanned -o OUTPUT_FILE, --output=OUTPUT_FILE
                         output file to save the scan results